fox-it/dissect.jffs/README.md

 ## Copyright and license

-Dissect JFFS parser is developed and released as open source by the Joint Sigint Cyber Unit (<https://github.com/JSCU-NL>) in collaboration with Fox-IT (<https://www.fox-it.com>) part of NCC Group Plc (<https://www.nccgroup.com>).
+`dissect.jffs` is developed and released as open source by the Joint Sigint Cyber Unit (<https://github.com/JSCU-NL>) in collaboration with Fox-IT (<https://www.fox-it.com>) part of NCC Group Plc (<https://www.nccgroup.com>).

 License terms: AGPL3 (<https://www.gnu.org/licenses/agpl-3.0.html>).
 For more information, see the LICENSE file.